lucky-media/landtamic/README.md

   * Open Graph Description
   * Twitter Title
   * Twitter Description
-  * Image - If not set, the general image will be used.
+  * OG Image - If not set, the general image will be used.

-### SEOtamic
+### LuckySEO
-By default we make use of the SEOtamic addon which is installed together with the kit.
+By default we use our own LuckySEO which comes together with the kit.
 You can control your SEO general settings here.
 Make sure to read the instructions on each input.
 This settings can be overridden on specific entries/pages as shown on the SEO section above.

 * Meta
   * Title - While the title tag doesn’t start with "meta," it is in the header and contains information that's very important to SEO.
 You should always have a unique title tag on every page that describes the page.